sweetyAT/data_quality_framework/README.md

 │
 └── requirements.txt

-▶️ How to Run the App
+▶️ How to Run the App:
 1. Install all requirements
 pip install -r requirements.txt